sdylewski/Stealthchanger/docs/SoftwareAndConfig/Software.md

    {% endraw %}
    After the pickup gcode has ran the toolchanging software will move the toolhead to the correct Z so no further change is necessary.

+### Can I skip a number in the tool numbering?
+No, Klipper requires sequential numbering starting from 0.
+Skipping a number will make it complain.

+### The wrong tool heats up
+Make sure all of your `extruder` references are correct per tool and you didn't forget to change one.
+Use `extruder` for T0, `extruder1` for T1 and so on.
+Unfortunately the different naming scheme makes it easy to gloss over `extruder` references.

+ ### What are these T0, T1, ... macros?
+ The slicer uses these macros to initiate a tool change to the given tool. `T1` is the equivalent of `SELECT_TOOL T=1`.

+ ### Can I park the active tool and not select a new one?
+ Yes with `UNSELECT_TOOL`.
+If the macro is not available make sure you have set `require_tool: False` in `[toolchanger]`.

+ ### I'm getting errors about a T3, I don't even have a T3
+ Disable the chamber exhaust fan in your slicer, slicers use P3 as chamber fan and it gets interpreted as T3 by the software.